SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Summary and Outlook

 \section{Summary and Outlook}

-We have presented \code{} v2.0, a tool for calculating important flavor observables in the general $R$-parity conserving MSSM.
-Version 2 of \code{} is capable of calculating: \begin{itemize} \item Electric dipole moments of the leptons and the neutron. \item Supersymmetric contributions to anomalous magnetic moments $g-2$ of leptons. \item Radiative lepton decays ($\mu\to e\gamma$ and $\tau\to \mu\gamma, e\gamma$). \item Rare Kaon decays ($K^0_L\ra \pi^0\bar\nu\nu$ and $K^+\ra \pi^+ \bar\nu\nu$). \item Leptonic $B$ decays ($B_{s,d}\ra l^+ l^-$, $B\to \tau \nu$ and $B\to D \tau \nu$). \item Radiative $B$ decays ($B\to\bar X_s \gamma$). \item $\Delta F=2$ processes ($\bar K^0$--$K^0$, $\bar D$--$D$, $\bar B_d$--$B_d$ and $\bar B_s$--$B_s$ mixing). \end{itemize} All implemented physical observables can be calculated simultaneously for a given set of MSSM input parameters.
+We have presented \code{} v2.5, a tool for calculating important flavor observables in the general $R$-parity conserving MSSM.
+Version 2 of \code{} is capable of calculating: \begin{itemize} \item Electric dipole moments of the leptons and the neutron. \item Supersymmetric contributions to anomalous magnetic moments $g-2$ of leptons. \item Radiative lepton decays ($\mu\to e\gamma$ and $\tau\to \mu\gamma, e\gamma$). \item Rare Kaon decays ($K^0_L\ra \pi^0\bar\nu\nu$ and $K^+\ra \pi^+ \bar\nu\nu$). \item Leptonic $B$ decays ($B_{s,d}\ra l^+ l^-$, $B^+\to \tau^+ \nu$, $B\to D \tau \nu$ and $B\to D^\star \tau \nu$). \item Radiative $B$ decays ($B\to\bar X_s \gamma$). \item Rare decays of the top quark to Higgs boson ($t\to ch,uh$). \item $\Delta F=2$ processes ($\bar K^0$--$K^0$, $\bar D$--$D$, $\bar B_d$--$B_d$ and $\bar B_s$--$B_s$ mixing). \end{itemize} All implemented physical observables can be calculated simultaneously for a given set of MSSM input parameters.
 The calculation of the SUSY tree-level particle spectrum and flavor mixing matrices are performed exactly, so the code can be used for a completely general pattern of soft SUSY breaking terms (including complex phases), without restrictions on the size of the off-diagonal elements in the sfermion mass matrices.
 Program is written in FORTRAN 77 and runs fairly quickly; it is capable of producing a reasonably wide-range scan over the MSSM parameters within hours or days on a typical personal computer.

-As a new feature not present in version 1, \code{} v2 implements the resummation of chirally enhanced corrections (stemming from large values of $\tan\beta$ and/or large trilinear $A$-terms) using the systematic method developed in~\cite{JRCRIV}.
+In code \code{} v2 the resummation of chirally enhanced corrections (stemming from large values of $\tan\beta$ and/or large trilinear $A$-terms) has been implemented using the systematic method developed in~\cite{JRCRIV}.
 Such corrections modify the effective couplings of supersymmetric particles and charged Higgs bosons and generate enhanced flavor-changing neutral Higgs couplings, the latter giving significant contributions to various amplitudes coming from Higgs-penguin type diagrams.
-Thus, \code{} v2 is valid for the whole parameter space of the general $R$-parity conserving MSSM, a unique feature currently not shared by other publicly available programs calculating FCNC and CP violation in supersymmetric models.
+Thus, \code{} is valid for the whole parameter space of the general $R$-parity conserving MSSM, a unique feature currently not shared by other publicly available programs calculating FCNC and CP violation in SUSY models.